-- ½ teaspoon ground pepper
+- 1/2 teaspoon ground pepper

-- ¼ cup freshly grated Parmesan cheese, plus more for topping
+- 1/4 cup freshly grated Parmesan cheese plus more for topping

-- Preheat oven to 375 degrees.
+- Preheat oven to 350 degrees.

-- Remove from oven and let cool for 10 minutes.
-Scoop out flesh of the squash, being careful to leave shell of squash intact, and mix with butter, salt, pepper, and cheese.
+- Let squash cool for 10 minutes.
+Scoop out flesh of the squash, being careful to leave one shell of squash intact, Mix the flesh of the squash with butter, salt, pepper, and cheese.